 navigate to the following path

-3. On the right side, find and double-click on the Disable Windows Error Reporting Policy.Disable Windows Error Reporting
+3. Find and double-click on the Disable Windows Error Reporting Policy.Disable Windows Error Reporting

-4. On the Disable Windows Error Reporting policy, select Enabled and click on the Apply button.
+4. On the Disable Windows Error Reporting policy, select Enabled and click the Apply button.

 How to Disable Windows Error Reporting

-1. First, click on the Windows 11 Search and type Registry Editor.
-Next, open the Registry Editor from the list of matching results.Registry Editor
+1. Click on the Windows 11 Search and type Registry Editor.
+Open the Registry Editor from the list of matching results.Registry Editor

-2. On the Registry Editor, navigate to the following path:
+2. In the Registry Editor, navigate to the following path:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting